 The thing he will just need to watch out for is girls mistaking his shyness for unfriendliness.
 I can be a bit of a shy girl in person, and people have told me they thought I was uninterested in them (or even stuck up!!) just because I was nervous about looking them in the eye and talking to them.
 Your brother should be careful he doesn’t come off that way, either.
 It’s fine to let the girl make the first move, but he shouldn’t let insecurities get in the way of reciprocating in a friendly way.
 Once someone breaks the ice, trust they want to talk to you— smile and talk back!

 I also agree with 9310751 that he also may just need to try a different approach than the whole go-up-and-talk-to-strangers thing.
 I have never started off a relationship with a stranger I just met on some night out, either.
 I just wouldn’t be comfortable with it.
 I think it’s a good idea to join a group based on one of his interests or try to hang out at gatherings with friends who will be bringing people he can meet.
 It’s much easier to get to know someone in a big group setting when there are friends around to keep conversation going and you don’t have to be one-on-one with a stranger unless you want to.
-Plus if it’s a regular event, even if you are too shy to talk to each other the first time, you will have another chance (:posted over 3 years ago
+Plus if it’s a regular event, even if you are too shy to talk to each other the first time, you will have another chance (:posted about 4 years ago

 honestly, it depends.
 I’ve stopped believing that anyone likes any particular type of member of the opposite sex, you know?